usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Facilitator Guide Module 3.md

     * A member of each group will report out the reasons for choosing the matrix
     * Groups will apply the matrix to make tradeoffs for their capstone project
     * Learners should think about what worked: what’s on each of the axes?
   * **Come back and discuss**: “How was the dialogue?
-This is important…”
+This is important.”
-    * “Let’s go from one Capstone group to another …”
+    * “Let’s go from one Capstone group to another.”
-    * “When we wrap, hope you got a sense, if you haven’t yet, people take positions … positions get personalized … natural emotion, but not always the right emotion.
+    * “When we wrap, hope you got a sense, if you haven’t yet, people take positions, positions get personalized.
+Natural emotion, but not always the right emotion.
 Some folks will feel more strongly about other features, etc.”

 ---

-14. ### Activity: Poll*
+14. ### Activity: Poll

     Total Time Allocation: 5 min